NY Rangers beat LA Kings 3-1 with Quick’s mistake

 Quick stopped 25 shots in the Kings’ home opener, but the star goalie also misplayed McDonagh’s harmless cleared puck from deep in the New York end early in the third period, knocking it into his own net.

-Quick’s first home game since his 10-year, $58 million contract extension kicked in featured maybe the most regrettable goal allowed by the Kings’ Conn Smythe Trophy winner.
+Quick’s first home game since his 10-year, $58 million contract extension kicked in featured maybe the most embarrassing goal allowed by the Kings’ Conn Smythe Trophy winner.